Parents and Children

 Best Parenting Practices

-Parenting practices have evolved, with many shifting away from traditional obedience toward fostering cognitive development and positive self-image.
-Some children require more structure, while others benefit from freedom and encouragement.
-New strategies and techniques are available, and selecting the right formula for your child is crucial.
-Parenting is arguably the world’s most important job, and continuous learning is essential.
-Perfection is unattainable, but the following practices are fundamental:
+Parenting methods have shifted over time, moving away from strict obedience and toward nurturing cognitive development and positive self-image.
+Some children need more structure, while others benefit from greater autonomy and encouragement.
+With new strategies and techniques available, it is important to select the approach that best fits your childβs unique needs.
+Parenting is arguably the most important job in the world, and it calls for ongoing learning and adaptation.
+While perfection is impossible, certain core practices are characteristics of a healthy home.

-2. Keep an open mind about what might be happening in your child’s life.
+2. Keep an open mind about what might be happening in your childβs life.
 Try not to judge or assume motives.
-Instead, try to create an atmosphere of safety where you can talk with your child when they are having problems.
-You are trying to manage your child’s behavior, but it’s important to remember you are also trying to influence the narrative developing inside the child’s mind.
+Instead, try to create a safe atmosphere where you can talk with your child when they are having problems.
+You are trying to manage your childβs behavior, but itβs important to remember you are also trying to influence the narrative developing inside the childβs mind.
 Is the world friendly or unfriendly?
 What do others think of me?
-What do I feel about me?
+What do I feel about myself?
 What are parents, teachers, and caregivers like?
 What happens when I experiment or become creative?
 What happens when I refuse?
-These questions are answered when parents and caregivers respond to a child’s behavior.
+These questions are answered when parents and caregivers respond to a childβs behavior.
 What a child is thinking is just as important as what they are doing.
 The words they hear will eventually become their inner voice.

-3. Stay calm, and always keep your cool, especially if your child is having a problem keeping cool.
+3. Always keep your cool.
+Stay calm, especially if your child is having trouble staying cool.
 Keep your stress level under control and never discipline when angry.
-Be willing to listen, and find ways to create a safe environment so your child always feels safe.
+Be willing to listen and find ways to create a safe environment so your child always feels safe.
 It is natural for them to disagree.
 That is how they develop confidence, self-assurance, and emotional intelligence.
-Kids do not respond to anger logically; if they see you screaming at a bad driver, or worse yet, each other, they internalize the rage and react emotionally, likely thinking you are mad at them or worse yet, they caused you to be upset.
+Kids do not respond to anger logically; if they see you screaming at a bad driver, or parents being upset with each other, they internalize the rage and react emotionally, likely thinking you are mad at them, it's their fault, or they caused you to be upset.

 5. Model the behavior you want to see in your child.
 Be the person you want your child to be.
 Letting them know who you are and how you feel in a loving way can go a long way toward helping them learn to express their feelings.
 Remember, your words and actions determine their inner voices.
-When you make a mistake, be willing to apologize to them if you want them to learn to accept responsibility and apologize when they make a mistake.
-Be human; don’t pretend to be an expert or perfect.
-This will help your child accept and care for themselves when they make mistakes and not set up rigid expectations of themselves.
+When you make a mistake, be willing to apologize to them so they learn to accept responsibility and apologize when they make one.
+Be human; donβt pretend to be an expert or perfect.
+This will help your child accept and care for themselves when they make mistakes, rather than setting up rigid expectations for themselves.
 This is the beginning of a growth mindset.

-7. Don’t let the children get caught in the middle when Mommy and Daddy are fighting.
+7. Donβt let the children get caught in the middle when parents are fighting.
 Disagreements are normal, but if they get serious, keep the adult issues at the adult level.
 Let kids be kids; do not expect them to be little adults.
 Remember what it was like for you when you were young.
 Each age has its own developmental level, and the child will generally let you know what they need if they trust you, your relationship is good, and they feel safe.
-Be honest, but prioritize the relationship and safety over any need you may have to tell or know (coming from your anxiety).
+Be honest, but prioritize the relationship and safety over any need you may have to tell or know something about your partner (coming from your anxiety).

-8. Make sure your needs are met.
+8. Take care of yourself.
 Parents must take care of themselves if they want to teach children to care for themselves.
 You cannot teach what you do not know or give what you do not have; kids will figure this out much quicker than you think.
 Managing your mental health will go a long way toward helping your child develop theirs.

 9. Share your ideas with others and learn as you go.
 When you discover that you do not have all the answers, open yourself up to learning new skills.
 Other parents are also trying to learn and may need your help, or vice versa.

-10. Understand the function of your child’s behavior.
-Children frequently do not know how to express their emotions so they communicate with their behavior.
-Adults need to be able to read the child’s behavior to meet their needs or to help them solve problems.
+10. Understand the function of your childβs behavior.
+Children frequently do not know how to express their emotions, so they communicate with their behavior.
+Adults need to read the childβs behavior to meet their needs or help them solve problems.

 Helping Children Manage Their Behavior